Café (magazine): History and profile

 Café debuted in May 1990, aimed toward the new generation of metrosexual men.
 Initially, the magazine was published by now-defunct Rosenudde Publishing.
-In December 1991, the magazine was bought out by Hachette Sweden Ltd., a subsidiary of Hachetter Filipacchi Media.
-The magazine is part of Aller Media AB, which acquired it from Hachetter Filipacchi Media in 2007.
+In December 1991, the magazine was bought out by Hachette Sweden Ltd., a subsidiary of Hachette Filipacchi Media.
+The magazine is part of Aller Media AB, which acquired it from Hachette Filipacchi Media in 2007.
 It is published by a subsidiary of the company in Stockholm.
 One of the sister magazines of Café is Svensk Damtidning.

-From 2003 to 2013 Markus Kylén was the editor-in-chief of Café.
+From 2003 to 2013, Markus Kylén was the editor-in-chief of Café.
 Jens Stenberg replaced him in the post.
-Due to its success in Sweden the magazine has branched out to Finland with its large Swedish-speaking audience.
+Due to its success in Sweden, the magazine has branched out to Finland with its large Swedish-speaking audience.

 The circulation of Café was 20,800 copies in 2014.

 Covers

 The first issue of Cafe featured professional footballer Glenn Hysén.
-Subsequent covers featured mostly male actors and sports figures such as Sean Connery and Mike Tyson.
+Subsequent covers featured mostly male actors and sports figures such as Sean Connery, Mike Tyson and Zlatan Ibrahimović.
 By the mid-nineties, the covers predominantly featured women, mostly famous Swedish models.

 Victoria Silvstedt has appeared on the magazine's cover a total of 10 times and counting.
 Other notable celebrities who have frequently been featured on the cover are Izabella Scorupco, Anine Bing, Pernilla Wahlgren, Carolina Gynning, Marie Serneholt, and Emma Johnsson.